-As we mentioned in our introduction, hazardous materials must be indicated by the shipper or producer by law.
-While the system of classifying physical hazardous materials may seem overwhelming, remember, these laws are here for everyone’s protection and should be taken seriously.
-There are two main ways you are required to communicate your classification.
+As we mentioned in the introduction, hazardous materials must be indicated by the shipper or producer by law.
+While the system of classifying physical hazardous materials may seem overwhelming, remember that these laws are here for everyone’s protection and should be taken seriously.
+There are two main ways you're required to communicate your hazardous material classification.

 1. Labels and placards

 The pictograms we use in the U.S. were established by the GHS and may be familiar to many chemical workers.
 For example, toxic substances are marked with a skull and crossbones symbol.
-But again, inconsistencies prevail across borders.
+But, again, inconsistencies prevail across borders.
 GHS pictograms have a standard black symbol, white background and red frame.
-OSHA says that materials that are not to be exported do not require a red frame and can stick with a black frame.
+OSHA says materials that aren't to be exported don't require a red frame and can stick with a black frame.

 Image Source: OSHA

-It is important to note that there are exceptions to laws around labels and placards on hazardous materials in the United States, specifically for consumer commodities (also referred to as “Other Regulated Materials - Domestic”).
+It's important to note that there are exceptions to laws about labels and placards on hazardous materials in the U.S., specifically for consumer commodities (also referred to as “Other Regulated Materials - Domestic”).

 2. Safety data sheets

 All hazardous materials must also come with a safety data sheet featuring a hazard statement that clearly communicates the hazard’s class and category.
-This should be found in Section 2 of the SDS under “Hazards Identification.”
+This should be found in section two of the SDS under “Hazards Identification.”
 The hazard statement should also be accompanied by a corresponding regulatory code and relevant pictograms.
-The safety data sheet contains all relevant data on the hazardous material to explain how to safely use, handle, store, transport and store the product.
+The safety data sheet contains all relevant data about the hazardous material, explaining how to safely use, handle, store and transport the product.

-We hope this article gave you a firmer understanding of how physical hazardous materials are regulated in the United States.
-If you’re still concerned on where to start, we suggest printing your own copy of the 16 classes and categories and the OSHA pictograms and studying them throughout the day.
+We hope this article gave you a firmer understanding of how physical hazardous materials are regulated in the U.S. If you’re still concerned about where to start, we suggest you print a copy of the 16 classes and categories, as well as the OSHA pictograms, and study them throughout the day.
 With this system, memorization of base knowledge is key and lifelong learning is required to stay safe and compliant.

-You always have the option of outsourcing these technicalities!
-Royal Chemical’s team of experts can assist in properly classifying your product, creating safety data sheets and labeling your packaging and transportation.
+Of course, you always have the option of outsourcing these technicalities!
+Royal Chemical’s team of chemical manufacturing experts can assist in properly classifying your product, creating safety data sheets and labeling your packaging and transportation.